 “As a platform, you can live your life with it,” he told BuzzFeed News.
 “You can pay for things.
 You can do so much more.”

 Jacobson said that throughout the outbreak he’s been surprised by the level of open communication the Chinese government has allowed to play out online — to a degree.
 He pointed to Chen Qiushi, the lawyer and citizen journalist who used WeChat to report from the ground in Wuhan, managing to get inside the city in late January, right before the lockdown.
 He used WeChat for several days before the app banned his account and censored any images or videos featuring his face.
-Chen is currently missing, with authorities telling his family that he has been forcibly quarantined in an undisclosed location.
+Chen is currently missing and, according to the Washington Post, "authorities told his family... that he had been forcibly quarantined in an undisclosed location."

 “The fact [Chen’s reports] got out there was amazing to me,” Jacobson said.
 “Someone is letting that play a little.”

 Jacobson wondered if that pointed to an internal conflict within the Chinese Communist Party.

 “The fact that it's being used effectively means that there are people, interest groups, stakeholders, who want to use this event to create some more transparency,” Jacobson said.
 “Or those that are allowing more free information might not offer it anymore later because it doesn't fit their agenda.”

 Based on Citizen Lab’s findings, that period of free information has ended.
 Not only has WeChat aggressively filtered messages about the virus, but the keyword combinations that trigger the app’s content filter have also increased dramatically over the last two months.
 Between Jan.
 1 and 31, there were 132 censored keyword combinations, increasing by 384 between Feb.
 1 and 15.